RESEARCH

 RESEARCH INTERESTS

-Through my research, I try to understand the physical principles underlying volcanic eruptions and formation of volcanic landforms across the solar system.
+Through my research, I try to understand the physical principles underlying geologic evolution of rocky planets across the solar system.
 I am also interested in the exploration of geophysical tools and techniques, primarily radar and radiometry, to study the surfaces and interiors of other planets.

 Volcanic Processes and Products